Anchorage Fire Department: History

-Lt.
-Livingston of AFD poses with mascot Sparky, a dalmatian, and a pair of schoolchildren named "Fire Prevention King and Queen" in 1963.

 The Anchorage Fire Department was founded in 1915.
 By 1951, AFD had grown to 50 fire fighters, and saw the beginning of Anchorage's first ambulance service.
 In 1967, the various fire companies unified as the Greater Anchorage Area Borough Fire Department.
 In 1975, the City of Anchorage and the Greater Anchorage Borough unified, becoming the Municipality of Anchorage.

 As of 2015, the AFD has a goal of maintaining 315 fire fighters and paramedics on active duty.

 In 2024, AFD is led by Chief Doug Schrage with Deputy Chief Eric Scheunenmann and Assistant Chiefs Brian Partch and Ben Lewis.
 Brian Dean is the Fire Marshal.

 Anchorage has a history of inclusive female Leadership: Chief Jodie Hettrick served as Chief of the Anchorage Fire Department, Virginia McMichael served as Chief of Chugiak Volunteer Fire and Rescue and Judie Coletta and Michelle Weston have served as chiefs of Girdwood Fire Rescue.
 Bridget Bushue and Michelle Weston previously served as AFD Deputy Chiefs.
 Cleo Hill and Bridget Bushue both filled command roles as Fire Marshals.